Jonathan Mitchell (footballer)

-Jonathan Philip Mitchell (born 24 November 1994) is an English professional footballer who plays as a goalkeeper for EFL League One club Doncaster Rovers.
+Jonathan Philip Mitchell (born 24 November 1994) is an English professional footballer who plays as a goalkeeper.

-He was previously with Newcastle United as a youth and reserve player, and has also played for Workington, Luton Town, Oxford United, Shrewsbury Town, Macclesfield Town and Northampton Town on loan.
+He was previously with Newcastle United as a youth and reserve player, and has also played for Workington, Luton Town, Oxford United, Shrewsbury Town, Macclesfield Town, Northampton Town, Hartlepool United, Doncaster Rovers,Harrogate Town and Spennymoor Town.

 Early and personal life

 Mitchell was born and raised in Hartlepool, and is a Hartlepool United supporter.
 He attended High Tunstall College of Science, where he captained the rugby team.
 In September 2021, Mitchell opened High Tunstall's new 3G pitch facility.